#1613 $1,250Galanos poppy print silk chiffon dress with stole, c.1980

-I love the casual elegance of this spectacular evening gown; the materials are sumptuous, and the style is flawless.
-The backless bra halter, fashioned from draped silk crepe, falls in soft panels at the sides of the skirt.
-The halter is boned and lined for support.
-The inspired floral motif walks the line between youth and sophistication.
+I love the casual elegance of this spectacular evening dress.
+The materials are sumptuous and the style flawless.
+The backless bra halter of draped silk crepe—boned and lined for support—falls in soft panels at the sides of the skirt.

-Galanos' work is included in the collections of several major museums and leading fashion design schools.
-Fashion Institute of Technology in New York presented a career retrospective of his work in 1998.
-In the 1980s, several Galanos evening dresses sold for $17,000 new.
+Galanos' work appears in the collections of major museums.
+In 1998 Fashion Institute of Technology presented a career retrospective of his work.
+In the 1980s several Galanos evening dresses sold for $17,000 new.

-Galanos was one of the few couturiers whose name was known to the general public, causing him to change his design focus: "I was really interested in making collections for the public, ready-to-wear.
-But I wanted to do it in the couture method, where you use the finest fabric, the finest workmanship.
+He was the rare couturier whose name was known to the general public: "I was interested in making collections for the public, ready-to-wear but in the couture method, where you use the finest fabric, the finest workmanship.
 The clothes are 95% made by hand, and the rest is a little machine sewing.
 That's my reputation."
 His appraisal of his ready-to-wear line is accurate.

 The condition is excellent.
 Buy it and wear it!

 The dress measures: about 34"-36" bust, 27" waist, 36" hip, and 38" skirt length.
 The stole measures 44" by 65".